norlab-ulaval/template-norlab-project/.junie/guidelines.md

 - `utilities/` contains external libraries such as N2ST, NBS and a mock repository
 - `utilities/tmp/dockerized-norlab-project-mock-EMPTY` is use for cloning a fresh copy of a mock "super project" from https://github.com/norlab-ulaval/dockerized-norlab-project-mock-EMPTY.git on test execution. `dockerized-norlab-project-mock-EMPTY` is a mock repository of how a user would install and uses TNP.
 We refer to this as a "super project."

-## Prime directive:

-Always comply with guidelines and instructions.

-## Repository Instructions

-In addition, review _A2G super project guidelines configuration_ specified in `.junie/guidelines.a2g_config.md`.